Easy Gradient Color Lettering Tutorial. Learn two super simple ways to add gradient color to your hand lettering in Procreate!

 Easy Gradient Color Lettering Tutorial

 Adding a gradient color to your hand lettering in Procreate is super, duper easy.
-There are two main ways I usually do this and I’ll show you both in this blog post.
+I usually do this in two main ways, and I’ll show you both in this blog post.

 Side note: If you’re curious about the meaning behind the “Hope is a weapon” phrase I used in my lettering, see the note about it later in this post!